gaurav01singh/Venove_assignment/README.md

     a.
 View location and route traveled.
     b.
 View and manage attendance.

-4. lib/member_screen.dart: Displays a list of members with there status.
+4. lib/member_screen.dart: Displays a list of members.

 5. lib/location_screen.dart: Displays the current location or last location on Google Maps, with a timeline view of all visited locations.